Anal Fissures

 DiagnosisTop

-Diagnosis is usually made on the basis of history and physical examination.
+Diagnosis is usually made on the basis of history and physical examination, as well as endoscopic examination (ie, anoscopy and/or sigmoidoscopy).

 Endoscopic examination may be delayed until resolution of pain following the initiation of treatment.
 Biopsies should be done if the fissure is atypical or nonhealing to exclude other diagnoses.